 Property and Estates

-Seb's Property and Estates practice focuses on disputes about land, and landlord and tenant.
+Seb Oram's Property and Estates practice focuses on disputes about title, conveyancing and finance (mortgage/receivership).
 A substantial part of his practice relates to disputes about property ownership, and defects in land registration.
 In the landlord and tenant context he is regularly instructed in disrepair claims, particularly those involving expert, technical evidence.

 He is a member of the Chancery Bar Association.